ibuchanan/bruno-restapi-atlassian/README.md

 You should see a list of Scopes.
 9. Click **Edit scopes**.
 You should see a modal for editing the selected scopes.
-10. Select all the scopes
-and click **Save**.
+10. Select all the scopes to match what is in each collection's `.env.example` and click **Save**.
 You should see confirmation that the scopes have changed.
 Scopes should now be checked